atadams/modular-scale/readme.md

 	</tr>
 </table>

 The positive multiples for the 1.333 ratio progress as nicely—but the negative multiples get too small much too quickly.
-The first step goes from 16 to 12.
+The first step goes from 16 to 12—a very big jump.
 The second step is 9.
 And at only the third step the value is a *very* small 7.

 Now compare this to the column where the negative ratio is 1.125.
 You still get the nice 1.333 ratio progression for positive multiples, and the negative multiples get smaller at a much more usable progression.
 The following chart illustrates this.